mukhal/low-resource-seq-labeling/README.md

 ```

 ## Citation
-If you use this code or our create zero-shot data, please cite this paper
+If you use this code, please cite this paper
 ```
 @inproceedings{khalifa2021self,
   title={Self-Training Pre-Trained Language Models for Zero-and Few-Shot Multi-Dialectal Arabic Sequence Labeling},